theamachine/create-an-adhoc-vehicular-topology-of-3-vehicles-in-NS3-using-WaveMacHelper/README.md

 * The priority of the packets sent from vehicle 2 is 5.
 * The rate of the broadcast for vehicle 2 is 9Mbps.
 * The priority of the packets sent from vehicle 3 is 7.
 * The rate of the broadcast for vehicle 3 is 6Mbps.
+5. All the sent packets should have sequence number that increases iteratively per node at each time stamp.
+6. A callback function should be defined in your simulation wherein you are supposed to print out the sender and receiver’s MAC address, the sequence number and the time stamp.